ire4ever1190/jaysonrpc/readme.md

 # JayonRPC

-> Best name I could come up with
+> Best name I could come up with.
+I just needed a decent RPC for a few projects

 JSONRPC implementation that is transport agnostic.
 Supports different executors so it can be used in sync/async context.
 Just takes in JSON and sends back JSON, rest is up to you!